 She bakes our birthday cakes and sews new dresses for Easter.
 She reads Time magazine and keeps books of love poetry on her nightstand.
 She tells us we’re smart and lucky.
 That we should be kind and grateful.
 She is right.

-There are camping trips and beach days.
+There are camping trips where the boys play with their father and watch him use his gun cleaning box and the girls collect berries and flowers with mom and of course, beach days.
 Movies at the drive-in.
 We drink Slurpees after swimming lessons.
 Why not?
 We’re already freezing!
 Our dog’s name is Migas which means ‘scraps’ in Spanish.
 She won’t stop playing ball.
 We play Clue and Parcheesi and Sorry!
 Cribbage and Yahtzee and Scrabble.
 When Trivial Pursuit comes along, Mom always wins.
 You want her on your team.

 There were also hard times.
 As a teenager I’d lie to her and sneak.
 Fight.
 Scream.
 I hate you!
 My mother was wrong.
 Stupid.
 The meanest.
 She stuck to her guns because she wasn’t any of these things.
 If you asked her now if she was a good mother then, she’d probably laugh.